usharanikj/entity_resolution_for_customer_data/README.md

 ## 1. Project Overview

 **Objective:**
-Design and implement an *entity resolution system* that identifies and clusters multiple customer accounts into a single **Golden Customer ID**.
+Design and implement an *entity resolution system* that identifies and clusters multiple-customer-accounts into a single **Golden Customer ID**.
 The project simulates a real-world banking / financial services scenario where fragmented customer records exist due to channel silos, data-entry errors, and missing identifiers.

 **Core Problem**
-Multiple account records may belong to the same real-world individual, but:
+Multiple-account records may belong to the same real-world individual, but:

 * Names are inconsistent or misspelled
 * Identifiers may be missing or partially captured